What Bryan had to say

-Below is Part 2 in a series of stories with you, as told by our own campers, which will give you an in depth view into what Step It Up has accomplished in 2015-2016.
-More importantly, the remarkable achievements of our campers, both current and former.
+Below is Part 2 in a series of stories as told by our own campers, which will give you an in depth view into Step It Up.

 Bryan Itkowitz, a sleep away camp alumni and staff member, has brought an infectious energy to the YU Men’s Basketball Team.
 Originally from Memphis, Tennessee, Bryan possesses an effortless politeness and charm of a ‘good ol Southern boy’ and boasts a genuine smile that immediately puts anyone that crosses his path at ease.
 Bryan is currently finishing up his first season on the basketball team and his sophomore year at YU in the rigorous and ever so demanding Pre-med program.